 Palate: fruity, dry, hoppy, some apricot

-Impression: I’ve never managed to get to the Hölzlein brewery when the Bock is on.
+Impression: I finally manged to get to the Hölzlein brewery for their magnificent Bock on tap.
 It’s not the easiest place to get to without a car and though on a great hiking trail, it’s far out from any main town to be hiking back in the dark from.
-So, I was happy to find it on tap at Café Abseits in Bamberg.
+So, I was happy when a friend offered to drive us out for dinner on my birthday weekend.
+I first had it on tap at Café Abseits in Bamberg.
 It was a nice pour, not fizzy in the least with a thin head creamy head and enticing nose of rich malt and apricot.
 It was quite dry for a Bock with a fair fruitiness to it but the ample hopping was the biggest surprise as their Vollbier isn’t particularly so.
 It had a nice balance and was quite easy to drink for 6.6%.
 The bittersweet finish was moreish.
-I guess I’ll have to get to the brewery when it’s on to have it gravity dispensed.
-I better get a room nearby, even if that is a few kilometers away in the dark.
+It was even better on tap with an ample head and even softer mouthfeel.
+It was again very dry and fruity with a touch of apricot and ample hopping.

 Next beer or back to the beer list.